GitLiveApp/GitLive/_docs/admin-self-hosted.md

 ---
-title: As an Admin (Self Hosted Repository)
+title: As an Admin (GitLab Self Hosted Repository)
 subtitle: This section will guide you in setting up your team for the GitLive plugin as an administrator.
 styleid: sub-nav
 author: sunny